carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 ```

 Once the machine is rebooted, it will be able to get an IP from the DHCP, connect to the internet or other nodes using the DNS and access the shared file system.

+Note: you need to re-configure in each node the SSH keys in order to use the service.